-Farm, Agriculture & Agri-Business IMMIGRATION Lawyers Canada
+Farm, Agriculture & Agri-Business IMMIGRATION Lawyer Canada

 Canada may be one of the most affordable and potentially profitable places in the world to farm.
 Per acre land values remain very manageable in many regions of Canada.
 Acquiring significant acreage is possible.
 Existing operating farm business purchases are available due to some Canadian farmers not having family who wish to continue farming operations.
 Government aid for farmers means that quota systems and income support result in sustainable agriculture, but not at the price of creating uncompetitive enterprises.
 Demand for newer innovative farming techniques means that foreign farmers might have a competitive advantage in bringing in farming knowledge from elsewhere.